-The Governor may make requests for information or production of documents from designated persons, financial institutions or any person in the country regarding the funds and economic resources of designated persons in accordance with the provisions in the TAFA.
+The Governor may make requests for information or production of documents from designated persons, financial institutions or any person in the country regarding the funds and economic resources of designated persons in accordance with the provisions in the Counter-Terrorism (Sanctions) (Overseas Territories) Order 2020.

-The Sanctions Orders and the TAFA contain general enforcement and evidence gathering provisions to ensure compliance with the orders that may be carried out by officers authorized by the Governor.
+The Sanctions Orders contain general enforcement and evidence gathering provisions to ensure compliance with the orders that may be carried out by officers authorized by the Governor.
 These include powers of authorized officers to: